1sherlynn/youtube_api/README.md

 - whenever we update the state, the component instantly re-renders, along with any children the component contains.

-- State in pure React is very component-siloed whereas State in Redx refers to application state
+- State in pure React is very component-siloed whereas State in Redux refers to application state

 3. IMPORT and EXPORT statements